Our Review of Cheltenham Ladies College

 The buildings and facilities at the school are inspiring, with a clever mix of old and new.
-New buildings include The Parabola Arts Centre complete with a 325-seat auditorium, gallery and teaching spaces, as well as a new Engineering, Enterprise and Technology Department.
+Modern buildings include The Parabola Arts Centre complete with a 325-seat auditorium, gallery and teaching spaces, as well as the Engineering, Enterprise and Technology Department.

 Girls who board live in one of the eleven Boarding Houses with six junior houses for 11-16 year olds and five senior houses for Sixth Form girls.
 Each boarding house is run by a diligent Housemistress and Deputy Housemistress, as well as a team of staff including a dedicated Chef and kitchen and domestic staff.
 All boarding girls are encouraged to be independent, giving the older ones the opportunity to help local community programmes for schools, an animal shelter, schools, homes for the elderly and a local homeless centre.
 They can also shop at weekends and go out for meals in the evening with friends.
 The younger girls have specific times when they can go shopping, usually a Sunday afternoon.
 As you watch the small troupes of girls walking arm in arm, there is clearly so much genuine warmth between the pupils.

 Cheltenham Ladies College is also very academic.
 The teachers are all passionate about their subjects and are committed to providing high-quality teaching to develop intellectually curious, self-motivated and enthusiastic young women.
 This is not only reflected in their excellent GCSE, A Level and IB results every year, but also their success rate for university applications.
-For example, from 2011 to 2017, 88% of students secured a place at 81 different universities.
-Of those who selected UK institutions, 75% gained a place at top universities, including the University of Oxford, University College London, University of Cambridge and London School of Economics.
+For example, in 2020, 11 students went to Oxbridge and 20 secured places at medical school.
+The rest went to top universities at home (eg Edinburgh, Durham, UCL, Bristol, St Andrews).
 The school also has an international outlook, with a healthy number of students heading for US Ivy League universities.
 To help the girls with their university applications, there is a Professional Guidance Centre that also hosts several networking talks and dinners.

 Admission to the school is highly competitive.
 Each year, Cheltenham Ladies College receives approximately twice as many applicants as places.
 To help manage these applications, the school have devised a clear system of pre-tests so that parents and the school can work out how well a particular girl is suited to the school.
 The tests are unique and cover material on both the ISEB and state school curriculums.
 For scholars, they are searching for, “thoughtful curiosity and an eye for detail, rather than cramming”.
 After seeing a sample question paper, we can vouch that the questions are open-ended enough to support this.
 Further stages of the application process include meeting with the admissions department and completing a full written assessment.
 Reports from existing schools are also taken into account.